jadrouil/tuna-lang/README.md

 Type aliases can be defined like they are in typescript: `type my_type = string`.
 Note, type aliases may not refer to other type aliases.
 This is a temporary limitation.

+## Architecture
+Tuna is built on conder.
+Performance is/will be achieved by building on [conder](https://github.com/Conder-Systems/conder).
+Conder is a compiler for abstract representations of functions that run mutations/queries against global and local state.
+Assuming you're running locally, when you compile a tuna program, your functions are reduced to op code that can run on the conder interpreter.
+The op code is provided to the conder [stored procedure server](https://hub.docker.com/r/condersystems/sps/tags?page=1&ordering=last_updated) and the stored procedure server is run locally.
+Your functions will be reachable behind an http endpoint.
+See the demos and cli instructions for more details.

 # Limitation Summary